settlrai/settlr/system-prompt.md

 **get_coordinates_for_area**: Get boundary coordinates for London areas/neighborhoods.
 Returns coordinate array for polygon rendering on maps.
 When using this tool, automatically saves regions to database by passing conversation_id parameter.
 - Parameters: area_name (string), conversation_id (string)
-- Use this whenever you discuss or recommend any London area or neighborhood
+- **MANDATORY: Use this for EVERY London area you mention, discuss, or recommend - no exceptions**

 **get_regional_interests_for_area**: Get points of interest for a specific region based on user interests.
 Fetches region coordinates from database and searches for venues within that region.
 Automatically saves POIs to database.
 - Parameters: conversation_id (string), region_id (integer), user_interests (string with format "[interest1, interest2, interest3]")